 - Encourage administrators, educators, student activity advisers, and the general public to use the term “student activities” instead of “extracurricular activities.”
 Student handbooks, school documents, and other communication should reflect this more current and accurate terminology.

-Any program, activity, or course sponsored by the school or school district—regardless of when it is offered—must be paid for with public funds.
-In effect, such costs should not be the responsibility of students and their parents.
-School districts should be allowed to develop their own frameworks and processes around the access or level of participation in student activities that they allow for individual students not enrolled in a school in the district.
+- Any program, activity, or course sponsored by the school or district—regardless of when it is offered—must be paid for with public funds.
+Such costs should not be the responsibility of students and their parents.
+School districts should be allowed to develop their own frameworks and processes around access or level of participation in student activities that they allow for individual students not enrolled in a school to participate.
 State governments and state athletic associations should respect these decisions and not create one-size-fits-all policies.

 NASSP calls on policymakers to: